RhyG/js-array-cardio/README.md

 The challenges are broken into two parts focusing on different methods.
 The completed challenges are in a seperate branch called 'solutions'.

-Open the files in the browser of your choice and use the console.
+Edit the files in the IDE of your choice, and then run and test your solutions in a browser console.